MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. You will first review the **Project-Falcon** sensitivity label that you'll be applying to a document in this task.
 In your Edge browser, you should still have a tab open for the **Microsoft Purview** portal from the prior task.
-In the **Microsoft Purview** portal, under the **Information protection** group in the left-hand navigation pane, select **Labels**.
+In the **Microsoft Purview** portal, under the **Information protection** group in the navigation pane, select **Labels**.

 3. On the **Labels** page, in the list of labels, select the right arrow (**>**) next to **Highly Confidential** to show the sub-labels under this label.
 Doing so displays the pre-existing **Project - Falcon** label.